-There are many dogs which are a mix between a German Shepherd and another breed.
+There are many dogs that are a mix between a German Shepherd and another breed.

-German Shepherds have been successfully mixed with Golden Retrievers, Chows, Labradors, Pugs, Siberian Huskies, Collies, Welsh Corgis, Pitbulls, Rottweilers, Poodles, Chinese Wolves, Akita, and more.
+German Shepherds have been successfully mixed with Golden Retrievers, Chows, Labradors, Pugs, Siberian Huskies, Collies, Welsh Corgis, Pitbulls, Rottweilers, Poodles, Chinese Wolves, Akitas, and more.

 German Shepherds have bloodlines that date back to the late 1800’s and have continuously been bred to help place a higher emphasis on these traits, constantly evolving them into an amazing working breed that’s sought out around the world.

-- Always Suspicious: German Shepherds don’t tend to trust their surroundings, which makes them perfect for watch and protection dogs.
-They’re always suspicious and can usually sense danger before their handlers ever have a clue it existed.
+• Always Suspicious: German Shepherds don’t tend to trust their surroundings, which makes them perfect for watchdogs and protection dogs.
+They’re always suspicious and can usually sense danger before their handlers ever have a clue it exists.

 Thankfully, most German Shepherds have these traits ingrained into their DNA and come ready to tackle any obstacle you throw in their way.